pemcg/mastering-automation-addendum-for-cloudforms-4.6/expression_methods/chapter.md

 ### Returning an Array Rather than Hash

-If an array rather than hash should be returned by the expression method, this can also be specified using input parameters (see [Setting an Alternative Result Type](#i10) and [Simulation Results From Setting an Alternative Result Type](#i11)).
+If an array rather than hash should be returned by the expression method, this can also be specified using input parameters (see screenshots [Setting an Alternative Result Type](#i10) and [Simulation Results From Setting an Alternative Result Type](#i11)).

 ![Setting an Alternative Result Type](images/screenshot10.png)